-Why do you need a living will and power of attorney for health care (called an advance directive in Kentucky)?
+Why do you need a living will and power of attorney for health care (called a "living will directive and health care surrogate designation" in Kentucky)?

 What are health care forms called in Kentucky?